 The non-3GPP access networks, which are trusted, can be pre-configured in the UE.
 The UE can e.g. have a list with non-3GPP access technologies, or access networks, or serving network operators that allow procedures for trusted non-3GPP IP access.
 Additionally, during 3GPP-based access authentication the UE may receive an indication whether the non-3GPP IP access is trusted or not.
-If such an indication is sent it shall be sent by the 3GPP AAA server as part of an EAP-AKA request.
+If such an indication is sent it shall be sent by the 3GPP AAA server as part of an EAP-AKA or EAP-AKA' request.
 If no such indication is received by the UE, and there is no pre-configured information in the UE, the UE shall consider the non-3GPP IP access as untrusted.
-In case of pre-configured information and indication received as part of an EAP-AKA request are in conflict, the received indication shall take precedence.
+In case of pre-configured information and indication received as part of an EAP-AKA or EAP-AKA' request are in conflict, the received indication shall take precedence.

-NOTE: the protection mechanisms of EAP-AKA prevent that an indication sent as part of an EAP-AKA request could be forged.
+NOTE 2: The protection mechanisms of EAP-AKA and EAP-AKA' prevent that an indication sent as part of an EAP-AKA request could be forged.